Prevention and Care for Surgical Scars

 There are so many aspects you have to consider when undergoing plastic surgery such as: selecting the proper surgeon, getting medical clearance from your doctor/s, preparing for surgery, arranging for post op care, scheduling massages, etc. With all these things in mind, it’s easy for some to-do’s to fall through the cracks, especially during post-op care when pain and discomfort can overshadow the need for self-care.

 Taking proper care of your surgical incisions is one of the most important responsibilities you have as a patient to ensure optimal results.
-Anywhere an incision is made on the body, there is always the possibility of embarrassing marks forming.
+Anywhere an incision is made on the body, whether it’s from a tummy tuck or a breast lift or even the lipo incisions from a BBL, there is always the possibility of embarrassing marks forming.
 While a surgeon’s skill impacts the degree of scarring, so many other factors can affect the end result, which is why it’s crucial to treat your incisions with the utmost care.

 As every plastic surgeon should, I personally provide my patients with specific care instructions for their incisions.
 Many scar risk factors can be controlled and with the right guidance from your surgeon on the prevention and healing of scars, you can attain the best results.